-- 7.22 Tushar Singh Even though the exclusion of charges for generation-only spurs creates room for challenges to the methodology's interpretation of the EC Regulation.
-WACM2 better facilitates CUSC objectives (c) and (d) - 7.23 Garth Graham In excluding generation only local spurs, WACM2 adopts a methodology which is potentially open to legal challenge and risks non-compliance with EC Regulation 838/2010. - 7.24 James Anderson In excluding generation only local spurs, WACM2 adopts a methodology which is potentially open to legal challenge and risks non-compliance with EC Regulation 838/2010. - 7.25 Guy Phillips Better facilitates the ACOs in terms of developments in the transmission licensee's transmission business and compliance with relevant EU legislation. - 7.26 Jeremy Gummow Inclusion of all TNUoS charges in the Regulation 838/2010 compliance calculation is not necessarily a consistent approach to compliance with other EU states.
-The likely cause for breach of the Regulation is due to the UK's extensive offshore transmission assets which are of much greater scale and cost than anywhere else in the EU.
-Excluding charges for generator only spurs appears justifiably compliant with the Regulation, resulting in a lower impact on the current charging arrangements and therefore is a superior option to the Original for objectives (a) and (b), whilst removing the impacts associated with offshore charging. - 7.27 Kyle Martin By removing charges for generation only local spurs WACM2 leaves itself open to the possibility of the methodology being challenged which would increase the risk of non-compliance with EC Regulation 838/2010.
+- 8.22 Tushar Singh Even though the exclusion of charges for generation-only spurs creates room for challenges to the methodology's interpretation of the EC Regulation.
+WACM better facilitates CUSC objectives (c) and (d) - 8.23 Garth Graham In excluding generation only local spurs, WACM2 adopts a methodology which is potentially open to legal challenge and risks non-compliance with EC Regulation 838/2010. - 8.24 James Anderson In excluding generation only local spurs, WACM2 adopts a methodology which is potentially open to legal challenge and risks non-compliance with EC Regulation 838/2010. - 8.25 Guy Phillips Better facilitates the ACOs in terms of developments in the transmission licensee's transmission business and compliance with relevant EU legislation. - 8.26 Jeremy Gummow Inclusion of all TNUoS charges in the Regulation 838/2010 compliance calculation is not necessarily a consistent approach to compliance with other EU states.
+The likely cause for breach of the regulation is due to the UK's extensive offshore transmission assets.
+Excluding charges for generator only spurs remain compliant with the regulation, resulting in a lower impact on the current charging arrangements and therefore is a superior option to the Original for objectives (a) and (b). - 8.27 Kyle Martin By removing charges for generation only local spurs WACM2 leaves itself open to the possibility of the methodology being challenged which would increase the risk of non-compliance with EC Regulation 838/2010.
 The EC Regulation does not accurately define what is included in the 'system'.
-WACM2 does not comply with the Regulation as interpreted by the legal interpretation.
-Therefore WACM2 does not better facilitate objectives (c) and (d) and is neutral against (a) and (b). - 7.28 Paul Mott WACM2 only better facilitates the ACOs if, contrary to the Workgroup's legal advice, it turns out (when Ofgem seeks, one expects, its own legal advice) that charges for generation-only local spurs are to be excluded from the capped charges. - 7.29 Cem Suleyman does not better facilitate ACOs (c) and (d), due to the inclusion within the calculation of some local TNUoS costs.
-It is clear that the best way to ensure compliance with the EC Regulation is to exclude all local TNUoS costs.
+WACM2 does not comply with the regulation as interpreted by the legal interpretation.
+Therefore WACM2 does not better facilitate objectives (c) and (d) and is neutral against (a) and (b). - 8.28 Paul Mott WACM2 only better facilitates the ACOs if, contrary to the Workgroup's legal advice, it turns out (when Ofgem seeks, on expects, its own legal advice) that charges for generation-only local spurs are to be excluded from the capped charges. - 8.29 Cem Suleyman It is clear that the best way to ensure compliance with the EC Regulation is to exclude all local TNUoS costs.
 The inclusion of a subset of local TNUoS costs risks legal challenge and the prospect of non-compliance.
-In the absence of the approval of WACM2 (i.e. the Baseline) National Grid would be free to interpret the EC Regulation in a manner best equipped to ensure compliance.
-With WACM2 approved this freedom would be removed increasing the risk of non-compliance.
-For the avoidance of doubt, the effects on ACOs (a) and (b) are neutral for WACM2.